theon/theon.github.com/content/articles/scala.md

     val animal = "Cat"

 Despite the lack of a type, Scala is a statically typed language.
-Functions _must_ declare their argument and return types and this is why is the type declaration is optional for variables - no matter what you are assigning to your variable Scala can infer the variable type (note: if you are only declaring a variable and not assigning anything to it, you must specify the type).
+Functions _must_ declare their argument and return types and this is why is the type declaration is optional for variables - no matter what you are assigning to your variable, Scala can infer the variable type (note: if you are only declaring a variable and not assigning anything to it, you must specify the type).

 Scala is succinct is many other ways, which leads be to....